 NOTE: The unit must be charged at a fixed speed setting.
 For this purpose the thermostat/controller needs to be wired and powered prior to charging.
 Using the thermostat, go to CHARGE MODE under SERVICE TESTS from the INSTALLER SETTINGS menu, described later in this document.
 Select CHARGE MODE to add or verify system charge.
-In the CHARGE MODE screen, HEATING or COOLING mode may be selected, depending upon which mode of operation is more appropriate or convenient at the time of charging.
+In the CHARGE MODE screen, COOLING mode must be selected.